-When Curt had gone, Rei picked up a book he’d been reading, a novelization of the new Star Wars movie, The Empire Strikes Back, which was coming out the next week.
+When Curt had gone, Rei picked up a book he’d been reading, a novelization of the new Star Wars movie that was coming out next week, The Empire Strikes Back.
 “So when will this new guy show up?” he asked, pretending to scan the pages.
 He’d been working on the book almost a month now.

 Rei set the book aside and glanced back at the window, where sunset lit the city and mountains beyond.
 He turned back to frown at his character sheet, and then abruptly got up and went to take in the view.
 He was always twitchy, and Steve measured the quality of his game mastering by how much Rei sat still.